sympleaichat/FlutterPhosphorIconsViewer/README.md

 🚀 **Motivation**

-While Microsoft's Fluent UI icons are a fantastic alternative to Material Icons, there wasn't a dedicated, user-friendly web viewer available to quickly search and reference them for Flutter development.
+While Microsoft's Phosphor icons are a fantastic alternative to Material Icons, there wasn't a dedicated, user-friendly web viewer available to quickly search and reference them for Flutter development.

-This project aims to fill that gap by providing a one-stop solution for developers to visually discover and utilize the entire fluentui_system_icons library.
+This project aims to fill that gap by providing a one-stop solution for developers to visually discover and utilize the entire phosphor_flutter library.

 💻 **Tech Stack**